janakerman/janakerman/src/pages/tekton-mono-repo/index.md

 * Conditional logic to support optional build stages

 Modelling a mono-repository with the above features has a few issues:
-1. Poor visibility of a sub-project within the mono-repo as a single 'pipeline' is _shared_
+1. Poor visibility of a sub-project within the mono-repo as a single pipeline is _shared_
 2. Pipeline definitions become increasingly complex, filled with conditional stages

 Using Tekton's building blocks, I wanted to see if I could trigger a _different_ pipeline depending on the sub-directories that were modified for a given Git event.